hmlongco/Factory/README.md

 Within that container we define a new computed variable of type `Factory<ServiceType>`.
 This type must be explicity defined, and is usually a protocol to which the returned dependency conforms.

 Inside the computed variable we construct our Factory, providing it with a refernce to its container (self) and also with a factory closure that's used tp create an instance of our object when needed.
 That Factory is then returned to the caller, usually to be evaluated (see ``Factory/callAsFunction()``).
-Every time we resolve this particular factory we'll get a new, unique instance of our object.
+Every time we resolve the returned factory we'll get a new, unique instance of our object.

 Containers also provide a convenient shortcut that will do the factory creation and binding to `self` for us.